JiaruiFeng/TAGLAS/README.md

 # TAGLAS
 This repository collects multiple Text-Attributed Graph (TAG) datasets from various sources and provides a unified approach for preprocessing and loading.
 We also offer a standardized task generation pipeline for evaluating the performance of GNN/LLM on these datasets.
+Technical report of the TAGLAS is available in [arxiv](https://arxiv.org/abs/2406.14683).
 The project is still under construction, so please expect more datasets and features in the future.
 Stay tuned!

 ## 🔥News